Colin McRae: Dirt: Release

 Colin McRae: Dirt was released on 15 June 2007 in Europe and on 19 June in North America for the Xbox 360 and PC.
-The PS3 version was released on 11 September in North America and on 14 September in Europe, the day before a helicopter crash claimed the life of McRae, his son Johnny, and two other people who were family friends of the McRaes.
+The PlayStation 3 version was released on 11 September in North America and on 14 September in Europe, the day before a helicopter crash claimed the life of McRae, his son Johnny, and two other people who were family friends of the McRaes.
 In response to the death and after an agreement was made with the McRae family, Codemasters withdrew a major advertising campaign for the PlayStation 3 version of Colin McRae: Dirt. as well as opting to remove Colin McRae's name from future titles in the series and re-releases of past entries.
+An adaptation of the game for mobile devices was published by Glu Mobile and released in Europe in the first quarter of 2008.

 Reception

 Colin McRae: Dirt was met with positive reception.
 It has a score of 84% and 84 out of 100 for the PC version, 84% and 83 out of 100 for the Xbox 360 version, and 83% and 83 out of 100 for the PlayStation 3 version according to GameRankings and Metacritic.

 500,000 copies were sold worldwide in the first week of release.
 The game was selected as part of Gaming Target's year-end "52 Games We'll Still Be Playing From 2007" list.

+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Colin McRae: Dirt for "Racing Game of the Year".